What Goes Into an Appraisal?

-Getting real estate can be the most serious financial decision many will ever make.
-It doesn't matter if a primary residence, a seasonal vacation home or one of many rentals, the purchase of real property is a detailed financial transaction that requires multiple people working in concert to make it all happen.
+Buying a house can be the most significant transaction most people may ever make.
+It doesn't matter if where you raise your family, a second vacation home or a rental fixer upper, the purchase of real property is a complex transaction that requires multiple people working in concert to pull it all off.

-You're probably familiar with the parties taking part in the transaction.
-The most familiar face in the transaction is the real estate agent.
-Then, the mortgage company provides the money required to finance the transaction.
-And ensuring all requirements of the sale are completed and that a clear title passes to the buyer from the seller is the title company.
+Most people are familiar with the parties taking part in the transaction.
+The most recognizable person in the exchange is the real estate agent.
+Next, the mortgage company provides the financial capital required to finance the exchange.
+And ensuring all aspects of the exchange are completed and that the title is clear to pass from the seller to the purchaser is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the value of the property is in line with the amount being paid?
+So, who makes sure the property is worth the amount being paid?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from C L Harper & Associates will ensure, you as an interested party, are informed.

 Inspecting the subject property

-To determine an accurate status of the property, it's our responsibility to first conduct a thorough inspection.
-We must physically view aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really exist and are in the condition a typical person would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is correct and conveying the layout of the property.
-Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the house.
+To ascertain an accurate status of the property, it's our duty to first perform a thorough inspection.
+We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really exist and are in the condition a typical buyer would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is accurate and illustrating the layout of the property.
+Most importantly, we look for any obvious features - or defects - that would affect the value of the property.

 Replacement Cost

-Here, the appraiser analyzes information on local building costs, the cost of labor and other factors to ascertain how much it would cost to build a property similar to the one being appraised.
-This figure often sets the maximum on what a property would sell for.
-It's also the least used method.
+This is where the appraiser gathers information on local building costs, the cost of labor and other elements to calculate how much it would cost to construct a property similar to the one being appraised.
+This estimate commonly sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

-Appraisers become very familiar with the communities in which they appraise.
-They innately understand the value of certain features to the residents of that area.
-Then, the appraiser looks up recent transactions in the area and finds properties which are 'comparable' to the subject in question.
-By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately portray the features of subject.
+Appraisers are intimately familiar with the neighborhoods in which they work.
+They thoroughly understand the value of specific features to the residents of that area.
+Then, the appraiser researches recent transactions in the area and finds properties which are 'comparable' to the subject being appraised.
+By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately match the features of subject property.

-• Say, for example, the comparable property has an extra half bath that the subject doesn't, the appraiser may subtract the value of that half bath from the sales price of the comparable.
+• If, for example, the comparable has an extra half bath that the subject doesn't, the appraiser may subtract the value of that half bath from the sales price of the comparable.

-A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-At C L Harper & Associates, we are an authority when it comes to knowing the value of real estate features in Corpus Christi and Nueces County neighborhoods.
-This approach to value is most often awarded the most importance when an appraisal is for a real estate exchange.
+A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+At C L Harper & Associates, we are an authority when it comes to knowing the value of particular items in Corpus Christi and Nueces County neighborhoods.
+This approach to value is usually awarded the most importance when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-Note: While this amount is probably the best indication of what a property is worth, it probably will not be the final sales price.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-At the end of the day, an appraiser from C L Harper & Associates will help you attain the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+It is important to note that while this amount is probably the most accurate indication of what a house is worth, it probably will not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from C L Harper & Associates will guarantee you get the most accurate property value, so you can make profitable real estate decisions.